gguuss/DietyOS/README.md

 * Employers taking advantage of you
   * Neuraldivergent people can sometimes do the work of 10-100 people so be aware if you are overcontributing and not being appopriately compensated for it.
 The other part of this risk is that your manager may start to feel guilty for not promoting you and may retaliate or project in various ways.
 * Isolation - Sometimes we isolate to protect ourselves.
 It's essential to connect with people like yourself to understand and grow; don't forget to retain your connections and cherish those who are like you.
+* Retaliation - Responding to feelings of being injuste with coercive resolutions.
 * Obsessive compulsive disorder - worrying too much about routine things
 * Object impermenance - with ADHD, folks can lose track and then permanently filter out information and phyisical objects
   * Doompiling - creating a pile (refuse, dishes, unfinished projects) and then forgetting about it and filtering it out of mind.
 This can create conflicts for other neurodivergent people who notice and are frustrated by the pile.